iamnewton/dotfiles/README.md

 * [tmux](http://tmux.sourceforge.net/) - lets you switch easily between several programs in one terminal, detach them (they keep running in the background) and reattach them to a different terminal
 * [tree](http://mama.indstate.edu/users/ice/tree/) - recursive directory listing command that produces a depth indented listing of files
 * [tiny-scripts](https://github.com/vitorgalvao/tiny-scripts) - Collection of small bash scripts from @vitorgalvao
+	* [crafts](https://github.com/vitorgalvao/tiny-scripts/blob/master/crafts) - Script to allow copy/cut/paste between different terminal windows (it’s meant to be sourced from the shell, not called directly)
+	* [gfv](https://github.com/vitorgalvao/tiny-scripts/blob/master/gfv) - Script to make animated gifs from a video file
+	* [gifmaker](https://github.com/vitorgalvao/tiny-scripts/blob/master/gifmaker) - Script to make animated gifs from sequences of images, with more control over FPS
+	* [lovecolor](https://github.com/vitorgalvao/tiny-scripts/blob/master/lovecolor) - Script to get color palette from colourlovers and format it to use in processing
+	* [seren](https://github.com/vitorgalvao/tiny-scripts/blob/master/seren) - Script to rename files in a numerical sequence
+	* [unsplashdownload](https://github.com/vitorgalvao/tiny-scripts/blob/master/unsplashdownload) - Script to download images from http://unsplash.com/
 * [wget](http://www.gnu.org/software/wget/) - a free software package for retrieving files using HTTP, HTTPS and FTP, the most widely-used Internet protocols
 * [wp-cli](http://wp-cli.org/) - set of command-line tools for managing WordPress installations
 * [vim](http://www.vim.org) - the editor; latest version with python3 support